After booking my 4-day trip to Crete, it took me about a minute to also book a Spinalonga tour from Heraklion.

 THE TOUR IS GUIDED, BUT YOU DON’T FOLLOW YOUR GUIDE ALL THE TIME

-On this specific tour, the guide has explained everything while we were on the bus.
-So on each stop (including Spinalonga itself), we had only free time, as opposed to other tours where you follow your guide around and then get like 5 minutes to yourself.
+On this specific tour, the guide explained everything while we were on the bus.
+So on each stop (including Spinalonga itself), we only had free time, as opposed to other tours where you follow your guide around and then get like 5 minutes to yourself.

-I know some people love having the guide around, but for me, this freedom was an advantage.
-You can read all the tour’s reviews here.
+I know some people love having a guide around, but for me, this freedom was an advantage.

-THE DISADVANTAGES OF A GUIDED SPINALONGA DAY TOUR
+THE DISADVANTAGES OF A GUIDED TOUR FROM HERAKLION TO SPINALONGA ISLAND

 A minor thing I would have changed – instead of the free time we had in the town of Elounda, I would have loved to have an extra half an hour on Spinalonga island.

-Another little issue is that you’re dependent on other people’s ability to get back on the bus on time.
+Another minor issue is that you depend on other people’s ability to get back on the bus on time.
 It obviously has nothing to do with the company organizing the tour, but it is something to consider.

 THE TOUR ITSELF

-Read all the details about Cretan Spirit’s full-day tour to Spinalonga here.
-Note that the price does not include the boat ride ticket (5 Euros) and the admission to Spinalonga (8 Euros).
+You can read all the details about this full-day tour to Spinalonga here.
+Note that the price does not include the boat ride ticket and the admission to Spinalonga.